Madagascar Hissing Cockroach

 Did you know…

-- As their name implies, these cockroaches hiss.
-They do this by forcing air through holes called spiracles on their abdomen.
+- These cockroaches hiss by forcing air through holes called spiracles on their abdomen.
 It is believed that no other insects can hiss in this way.
-Hissing is a means of communication used when threatened by predators, when defending territory, and during courtship.
+Hissing is a means of communication used when threatened by predators when defending territory and during courtship.

 - Although quite large, hissing cockroaches are not the biggest cockroach species in the world – Australia’s burrowing cockroach, Macropanesthia rhinoceros, is heavier and the giant cockroach from the Caribbean, Blaberus giganteus, is longer.

 Handling & Presentation Tips

 - Not recommended for volunteers, although they are beginning level.

 - Signs of stress include: frantic behavior, hissing, lethargy, failure to correct body when flipped upside down